Garafilia Mohalbi: Media and art

 In 1843, 19th-century American poet Hannah Flagg Gould was inspired by Ann Hall's miniature portrait, of which she had an engraving.
 She wrote a poem, "Garafilia's Picture", which was featured in her book The Golden Vase A Gift for the Young.
 Sarah Josepha Hale American writer, and Activist best known for Thanksgiving in 1853 featured an article in her book Woman's Record Or, Sketches of All Distinguished Women about Garafilia.

 In the 1850s, Carl Hause commissioned Carl Gartner to compose a mazurka for piano to honor the Greek slave girl Garafilia.
 Carl Gartner and Carl Hause had a popular trio in the Boston area; they also taught music.

 Many ships were named after Garafilia, they were located at different ports.
 Some include Honolulu, Baltimore and Rio de Janeiro.
 Parents began to name their children after the popular subject, and some people changed their names to Garafilia Mohalbi.

 The popularity of the Greek slave story was circulating throughout the United States.
 Prominent American sculptor Hiram Powers traveled to Europe to see the slave trade.
 While in Florence he began to sculpt the popular sculpture The Greek Slave.
-Many other artists adapted the subject matter which inspired The Slave Market (Gérôme painting), The Slave Market (Boulanger painting) and the slave Market Otto Pilny in the latter part of the 19th century.
+Many other artists adapted the subject matter which inspired The Slave Market by Jean-Léon Gérôme, The Slave Market by Gustave Boulanger, and The Slave Market by Otto Pilny, in the latter part of the 19th century.

 In 1851, Christophoros Plato Kastanes published his book which features a chapter about his experience as a runaway slave from Chios in war-torn Greece.
 The book became extremely popular in the United States and multiple editions were published.
-Harriet Beecher Stowe in The Key to Uncle Tom's Cabin, alludes to using the Greek slave girl Garafilia as inspiration for Uncle Tom's Cabin by writing “I was in Smyrna when our American consul ransomed a beautiful Greek girl in the slave-market.
-I saw her come aboard the brig ‘Suffolk,’ when she came on board to be sent to America for her education”.
+Harriet Beecher Stowe in The Key to Uncle Tom's Cabin, alludes to using the Greek slave girl as inspiration for Uncle Tom's Cabin by writing: "I was in Smyrna when our American consul ransomed a beautiful Greek girl in the slave-market.
+I saw her come aboard the brig 'Suffolk', when she came on board to be sent to America for her education".
+The girl was purchased in the same place as Garafilia, and had a similar story.